oluwasemiloga/mydareyio_pbl/Project4.md

 ## MEAN Stack Deployment to Ubuntu in AWS
 Hello, welcome to my Project4 implementation file.
-I will share my implementation of a simple To-Do application on MERN web stack with screen shots and brief notes.
+I will share my implementation of a MEAN stack deployment to Ubuntu in AWS with screen shots and brief notes.
+## Prerequisites - EC2 Instance